[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 vi.
 Event announcements

-Drip campaigns that send automated, scheduled emails during a specific time period have an 80% higher open rate and 300% higher click-through-rates than regular emails.
+Drip automated email campaigns that send automated, scheduled emails during a specific time period have an 80% higher open rate and 300% higher click-through-rates than regular emails.

 Suppose someone just subscribed to your blog newsletter.
 You can set up an automated drip campaign to send them a welcome email immediately.
 Two days later, you can send an email that contains a curated list of your most popular content.
 After another few days, you can send another email with some other kind of useful content.

-Drip emails can increase your click-through rates by 119%.
+Drip email automation workflows can increase your click-through rates by 119%.

 Here are 7 types of drip campaigns that are particularly useful!